cerner/fhir.cerner.com/content/dstu2/authorization.md

 ### Discovering Authorization URLs ###
-Each instance of Cerner's FHIR<sup>®</sup> services advertise the URL of itsrespective authorization server within its FHIR<sup>®</sup> conformance document.
+Each instance of Cerner's FHIR<sup>®</sup> services advertise the URL of its respective authorization server within its FHIR<sup>®</sup> conformance document.

 The FHIR® Conformance resource can be retrieved by performing